 A and B trees were received between 10 and 20 years ago, though some include more recent updates and revisions.
 C is reserved for physically large trees which were previously stored in rolls, but have now been folded into envelopes.
-Most D trees have come into the collection within the last 10 years including several during 2013.
-Click here to see the A, B, C & D lists of tree in numerical order with main surname, period covered, key places and brief additional notes.
+Most D trees have come into the collection within the last 12 years.
+A new category E has been added consisting of several new trees.
+Click here to see the A, B, C, D & E lists of tree in numerical order with main surname, period covered, key places and brief additional notes.

 Copies of all the above lists have been installed on both the library laptop computers.

 Trees may be sent in paper or electronic form to Sue Woolf c/o JGSGB Library at 33 Seymour Place London W1H 5AP, or by emailing firstname.lastname@example.org with the subject “JGSGB trees”

 Put yourself in the position of a member or visitor to the library when deciding what to include in your tree.
 Perhaps some brief notes on migration by individuals or families.
 You could add occupations, military awards, public office, etc. Consider whether or not to include the names of people still living, in view of the Data Protection Act and identifying personal details.
 If you wish to be contacted by members or visitors, please supply address, phone or email.